-In addition, KFN may terminate the merger agreement at any time before KFN shareholders have adopted the merger agreement in order to enter into a definitive written agreement with respect to a superior proposal provided that KFN has complied in all material respects with its obligations under described under "The Merger Agreement-No Solicitation by KFN of Alternative Proposals" and "The Merger Agreement-Change in KFN Board Recommendation" beginning on pages 89 and 90, respectively, of this proxy statement/prospectus and pays the applicable termination payment described herein.
+In addition, KFN may terminate the merger agreement at any time before KFN common shareholders have adopted the merger agreement in order to enter into a definitive written agreement with respect to a superior proposal provided that KFN has complied in all material respects with its obligations under described under "The Merger Agreement-No Solicitation by KFN of Alternative Proposals" and "The Merger Agreement-Change in KFN Board Recommendation" beginning on pages 121 and 122, respectively, of this proxy statement/prospectus and pays the applicable termination payment described herein.

-Expenses and Termination Payments Relating to the Merger (See page 95)
+Expenses and Termination Payments Relating to the Merger (See page 127)

-Generally, all fees and expenses incurred in connection with the merger will be the obligation of the respective party incurring such fees and expenses, except that expenses incurred in connection with filing, printing and mailing of the registration statement of which this proxy statement/prospectus forms a part and this proxy statement/prospectus (including filing fees) will be shared equally by Fund Holdings and KFN.
+Generally, all fees and expenses incurred in connection with the merger will be the obligation of the respective party incurring such fees and expenses, except that (1) expenses incurred in connection with filing, printing and mailing of the registration statement of which this proxy statement/prospectus forms a part and this proxy statement/prospectus (including filing fees) will be shared equally by Fund Holdings and KFN and (2) KKR will be responsible for all filing fees under the HSR Act and other antitrust laws.